What is a Roll Up Strategy?

 2. Merge acquired businesses operations

 To be successful in the roll up strategy, the acquirers need to be vigilant with their acquired businesses.
-One way to achieve it is by merging the acquired companies into a single unit, system, procedure, and under one perspective of running the company.
-That is why the team behind the acquisition needs to align all the business affairs within the first 100 days of the acquisition.
+One way to achieve this is by merging the acquired companies into a single entity.